xmlet/spring-webflux-comparing-template-engines/README.md

-The benchmarks include HtmlFlow using suspendable web templates (`HF-susp`), `Thymeleaf-rx` with the reactive ViewResolver driver, and `Sync` representing all templates (i.e. KotlinX.html, Rocker, JStachio, Pebble, Freemarker, Trimou, and Velocity) using a synchronous blocking IO approach executed in user-level threads on a separate dispatcher.
+The benchmarks include HtmlFlow using suspendable web templates (`HF-susp`), `Thymeleaf-rx` with the reactive ViewResolver driver, and `Sync` representing all templates (i.e. KotlinX.html, Rocker, JStachio, Pebble, Freemarker, Trimou, and Velocity) using a synchronous blocking approach executed in user-level threads on a separate dispatcher.
 With 4 available cores, we observed that throughput scales across all template engines until reaching 4 concurrent requests.
-Beyond this point, templates utilizing non-blocking I/O, specifically Thymeleaf and HtmlFlow, exhibit varying performances.
+Beyond this point, templates utilizing non-blocking, specifically Thymeleaf and HtmlFlow, exhibit varying performances.
 These two approaches are the only ones that scale effectively up to 32 threads.
 However, HtmlFlow consistently scales up to 128 threads and doubles the performance achieved by Thymeleaf.